A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Starry Night by Vincent Van Gogh(1889)

-One of the best and most famous landscape paintings in the art world is The Starry Night by none other than Van Gogh.
+The Starry Night is one of the best and most famous landscape paintings in the art world!

 This landscape painting depicts a scene from Van Gogh’s mental asylum in France.

-One surprising thing about Van Gogh was that he used to memorize the scenes he wanted to paint at night, and then he drew the same thing during the day.
+One surprising thing about Van Gogh was that he would memorize the scenes from the night and draw them during the daytime.

 The Starry Night remains one of the most debated yet most famous paintings by Van Gogh.